thiagomancuzo/TM.PartnerStores/README.md

 and access http://localhost:12312/partners

-> To change any configurations you can access the `docker-compose.yaml` file on the repository root folder or access the application configuration file `src/Platform/TM.PartnerStores.Platform/appsettings.json` (maybe you need to configure a different mongodb address or port)
+> To change any configurations you can access the `docker-compose.yaml` file on the repository root folder or access the application configuration file `src/Platform/TM.PartnerStores.Platform/appsettings.json` (maybe you'll need to configure a different mongodb address or port)

 ### Debugging